- Initial training - continuing education

 Designing strategies in artistic, cultural and creative organisations and/or events II

-- Cross-cutting application: case studies in situ (12 hrs)
+Transversal application: in situ case studies (12 hrs)

 Managing the activities of an artistic, cultural and creative organisation and/or event III

-- Transversal application: evaluation of a cultural organisation (18h)
+Cross-curricular application: Evaluation of a cultural organisation - intervention research (25h)

-- Management of cultural projects and events: support and implementation (1/2) (33h)
+Cultural, social and solidarity-based entrepreneurial project - support and implementation (1/2) (33h)

 Promoting employability in the artistic, cultural and creative sector III